vatnz-dev/sops/docs/aerodromes/Procedural/nzns.md

 ## IFR Arrivals

 NAK and KAI will issue STARs without coordination with Nelson Tower, however Nelson Tower can request certain STARs to be used over others.
 Aircraft will ideally be handed over to Nelson Tower prior to the initial STAR waypoint, however aircraft should be handed over by `A095` at the latest.
+Wherever possible, it is preferred for handovers to occur passing a waypoint, however this may not always be the best option when altitude restrictions have been cancelled.
+Controllers are to use their discretion to determine when to hand an aircraft off.

 ### Runway 20